-Using the objective test of the reasonable man, the Court determines whether a person has failed to act with reasonable care.
+To be liable in the tort of negligence, and person must have breached their duty of care.
+Using the objective test of the reasonable man, the Court asks whether a person has failed to take reasonable care.

 There are three stages to this inquiry.
 Firstly, the Court determines the attributes and qualities of the reasonable man.
 Secondly, the Court asks how much care the reasonable person would have taken.
 Thirdly, it asks whether the defendant took less care than the reasonable person would have done.